jfioasd/esolang-analysis/misc/factor_useful.md

 `prefix` `suffix` `find` `>array`

 Many common operations in golflangs like `sum` and `join` are in the lower part of the corpus, as a side note. `v+` is used less than I expected.

+I need to filter out the words per vocabulary so that I don't miss things.